4s6ggs/icom-icm710-vfo/README.md

 * Verify `REMT-IF`.
 * Test the interface before normal operation.

-Do not assume that a CP2102 UART output is electrically compatible with the IC-M710.
+> **Do not assume that a CP2102 UART output is electrically compatible with the IC-M710.**

+Incorrect electrical connections can damage the radio, interface, or computer.

 ---